Chink-a-chink: Matrix

 Matrix is a close-up magic coin and card trick developed in 1960 by magician Al Schneider, in which four coins are placed under four cards then the coins appear to magically teleport from one card to another until all four coins are under one card.
 The trick is a variation of chink-a-chink.

-Four coins appear to be set under four cards which are placed in a square.
-In the process of placing the coins sleight of hand is required to steal one coin from under the card and place it under a different card giving the illusion that the coin invisibly jumped from one card to another.
-While picking up other cards the coin are then slipped under one card until all four coins appear under one card.
+Four coins appear to be set under four cards, which are placed in a square.
+In the process of placing the coins, the magician uses sleight of hand to steal a coin from under one card and place it under a different card, giving the illusion that the coin has invisibly jumped from one card to another.
+While picking up other cards, the magician repeatedly slips a stolen coin under a selected card, until all four coins are under the same card.

 It was published in 1970 in Genii 1970 November.
 Fellow magician Karrell Fox suggested calling the trick "Al-ternating Coins"; however, Schneider decided on "Matrix" due to his math background.

-Close-up magician, Ryan Hayashi, created a more advanced version of the trick which he calls "Ultimate Matrix" in which part of the trick is performed with one hand.
+Close-up magician Ryan Hayashi created a more advanced version of the trick, which he calls "Ultimate Matrix", in which part of the trick is performed with one hand.